openresty/lua-nginx-module/README.markdown

     -- m[0] == "hello"
     -- m[1] == nil
     -- m[2] == "hello"

+Escaping sequences in Perl-compatible regular expressions like `\d`, `\s`, and `\w`, require special care when specifying them in Lua string literals, because the backslash character, `\`, needs to be escaped in Lua string literals too, for example,

+    ? m = ngx.re.match("hello, 1234", "\d+")

+won't work as expected and won't match at all.
+Intead, you should escape the backslash itself and write

+    m = ngx.re.match("hello, 1234", "\\d+")

+When you put the Lua code snippet in your `nginx.conf` file, you have to escape the backslash one more time, because your Lua code is now in an nginx string literal, and backslashes in nginx string literals require escaping as well.
+For instance,

+    location /test {
+        content_by_lua '
+            local m = ngx.re.match("hello, 1234", "\\\\d+")
+            if m then ngx.say(m[0]) else ngx.say("not matched!") end ';
+    }

 You can also specify `options` to control how the match will be performed.
 The following option characters are supported: